apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/backup-and-restore/data-file-backup-and-restore.md

 ---
-title: Full file backup and restore for MySQL
+title: Data file backup and restore for PostgreSQL
-description: How to back up and restore full files for MySQL
+description: How to back up and restore data files for PostgreSQL
-keywords: [full file backup and restore, mysql]
+keywords: [data file backup and restore, postgresql]
-sidebar_position: 3
+sidebar_position: 2
-sidebar_label: Full file backup and restore
+sidebar_label: By data file
 ---

-# Full file backup and restore
+# Data file backup and restore

+Data file backup of KubeBlocks is one type of full backup.

-Follow the steps below to perform the full file backup and restore of a cluster.
+Follow the steps below to back up and restore a cluster by data files.

 ## Back up the storage source